graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 * [Vivionomicon's *"Bare Metal" STM32 Programming* series](https://vivonomicon.com/2018/04/02/bare-metal-stm32-programming-part-1-hello-arm/)
   * Arguably the single most helpful writing I've come across on embedded programming.
 Walks you through many of the features and design considerations one will come across when using STM32 products.
-He also gets into the nitty-gritty on how CubeMX (STMicroelectronics' code generator for STM32 projects) generates peripheral access code and clock configuratons.
+He also gets into the nitty-gritty on how CubeMX (STMicroelectronics' code generator for STM32 projects) generates peripheral access code and clock configurations.
 Also, his breakdown on linker files were incredibly helpful in demystifying them.
 * [Stargirl Flowers' *The Most Thoroughly Commented Linker Script (Probably)*](https://blog.thea.codes/the-most-thoroughly-commented-linker-script/)
   * Exactly what the title says.
 Great for people who know nothing about proper memory utilization and layout details on embedded